Mississippi Golf Club

 6. Dropping Zone on Hole #5

-If a ball is in the following red penalty area including when it is known or virtually certain that a ball that has not been found came to rest in this penalty area:
+If a ball has crossed into the red penalty area to the right of and behind the putting green on hole #5 including when it is known or virtually certain that a ball that has not been found crossed into and came to rest in this penalty area:

 The player has these relief options, each for one penalty stroke: